ofgettinglost/edtech-notes/README.md

 ## Welcome to Edtech Notes

-I have notes here that are helpful for new users to these tools.
+I have notes here that may be helpful to new users. yes.

 [Microsoft Teams](msteams.html)